microsoft/vscode-docs/docs/python/editing.md

 Using the **Python: Start REPL** command opens a REPL terminal that's separate from the default terminal.

-When working in the editor, you can send the current line to the REPL using the Ctrl+Enter key.
-Using Ctrl+Enter starts the REPL if it's not already running, but note that initial startup might take a few moments especially if the first statement you run is an `import`.
+When working in the editor, you can send the current line to the REPL using `kb(python.execSelectionInTerminal)`.
+Using `kb(python.execSelectionInTerminal)` starts the REPL if it's not already running, but note that initial startup might take a few moments especially if the first statement you run is an `import`.

-> **Note**: at present, using Ctrl+Enter keeps the editor on the same line of code.
+> **Note**: at present, `kb(python.execSelectionInTerminal)` keeps the editor on the same line of code.
 [Issue 480](https://github.com/Microsoft/vscode-python/issues/480) discusses automatically moving to the next line.

 ## Formatting